 Target One Million - Growing recreational fishing

-Recreational fishing contributes $2.3 billion to the economic wellbeing of Victoria.
+Recreational fishing contributes $2.3 million to the economic wellbeing of Victoria.

-The State Government is committed to delivering its $46 billion Target One Million plan for recreational fishing which aims to get more people fishing more often, and increase participation to one million anglers by 2020.
+The Victorian Government is committed to delivering its $46 million Target One Million plan for recreational fishing which aims to get more people fishing more often, and increase participation to one million anglers by 2020.

 Target One Million will:

 - get families outdoors – fishing together

 - create jobs.